commercelayer/commercelayer-cli-plugin-triggers/README.md

 DESCRIPTION
   Send this attribute if you want to automatically reserve the stock for each of the associated stock line item.
 Can be done only when fulfillment is in progress.
+Cannot be passed by sales channels.
 ```

 _See code: [src/commands/shipment/reserve_stock.ts](https://github.com/commercelayer/commercelayer-cli-plugin-triggers/blob/main/src/commands/shipment/reserve_stock.ts)_